 Property acquired in a like-kind exchange or involuntary conversion.

-You generally must depreciate the carryover basis of property you acquire after February 27, 2004, in a like-kind exchange or involuntary conversion over the remaining recovery period of the property exchanged or involuntarily converted.
+You generally must depreciate the carryover basis of property you acquire in a like-kind exchange or involuntary conversion during the current tax year over the remaining recovery period of the property exchanged or involuntarily converted.
 Use the same depreciation method and convention that was used for the exchanged or involuntarily converted property.
 Treat any excess basis as newly placed in service property.
 Figure depreciation separately for the carryover basis and the excess basis, if any.